 As Apple and Google both use the same transit information supplier Jourdan you would expect them to deliver the same service quality, but this is not the case.
 Why?
-Google Maps also incorporate real-time transit information from JR Group companies and private transit operators.
+Google Maps incorporates real-time transit information from JR Group companies and private transit operators that Apple Maps does not.
 JR East for example supplies live train position and individual car information (crowdedness, temperature) that they use for their own app to the Public Transportation Open Data Center (PTODC).
-Japanese real-time transit information is readily available but Apple Maps does not go the extra step of incorporating this information and advertise static scheduled transit times as ‘real-time’.
+Japanese real-time transit information is readily available but Apple Maps does not go the extra step of incorporating this information.

 Apple Maps Japan faux real-time transit appears to be the same situation for Taiwan and Hong Kong, both listed for ‘real-Time’.
 Taken together with the Sea of Japan deletion and other indications of (willful?) cultural ignorance, it’s another sign that Apple Maps is lost in Japan.

 UPDATE 2022-03-22: Apple has removed Japan from Real-Time Transit.
-A sloppy mistake or something else?
-Either way it’s in line with the Apple Maps JP ‘half progress, half incompetence’ experience.
+A sloppy mistake it seems, very Apple Map-ly.